manuelbieh/react-book/basics/excursus-es2015+.md

 ## New String, Array and Object methods

 With the introduction of ES2015, a lot of static and prototype methods were added to JavaScript.
-Even if many of these are not directly relevant for React they still prove very powerful which is why I will explain these in bit more detail.
+Even if many of these are not directly relevant to React, they are still very powerful,  which is why I will explain these in bit more detail.

 ### String methods